Best Online Master’s in Teaching 2021

 Earning a master's degree in teaching prepares graduates for in-demand careers as K-12 teachers and instructional coordinators.
 Additionally, many districts offer higher salary schedules for instructors with master's degrees.

 According to the Bureau of Labor Statistics (BLS), high school teachers earned a median pay of over $61,000 per year in 2018.
 BLS projections also indicate a 4% growth rate for the profession from 2018-2028.
 This degree can also lead to opportunities outside of the classroom, such as corporate trainer or education consultant.

 Our list ranks the top online master's programs for teachers to help students find the program that best aligns with their professional goals.
-This page also explores specialization options, career paths for a master of teaching degree, and how to choose the right program.
+This page also explores specialization options, career paths for a master of teaching degree, and how to choose the right online teaching program.

 Featured Online Schools

 Georgia Southern offers a master of arts in teaching, elementary education certification.
 It targets students without current teacher certifications or who hold nonrenewable certifications.

 Core courses include literacy instruction and teacher leadership.
 Students can select from concentrations including elementary, middle grades, and special education.
 While fully online, the program requires supervised field experience and a three-day on-campus orientation.

 In addition to a bachelor's degree from a regionally accredited institution (2.5 minimum GPA), applicants must submit passing scores on the GACE Program Admission Assessment and a letter of intent.
 They must also qualify for a Georgia pre-service certificate or provisional certificate.

 Harding's online master of arts: excellence in teaching degree provides continued instruction for professional educators.
 Christ's character and examples, along with a deep love for God and individuals, form the university's instructional foundation.
 The school boasts reduced tuition of $115 per credit hour, a 22% reduction.